Remote access strategies are becoming increasingly important in today’s interconnected world.

 BYOD can help future-proof an organisation, making them attractive employers for the coming generations of digital natives whose devices are as personal as their toothbrushes.

-And, when done right, it can deliver happier workers, reduced IT overheads and increased productivity.
+And, when it's done right, it can deliver happier workers, reduced IT overheads and increased productivity.

 Business disruptions can take many forms, from natural disasters to human-made problems like transit strikes or power failures.
 There are countless scenarios that could mean employees are prevented from getting to the office - or even that the office is out of service.